Social Commerce in China

 Most Used Live Commerce Platforms in China, 2022

-Douyin is an ideal example of how an engaging feature can accelerate transactions on a platform.
+Douyin is an ideal example of how an engaging feature can drive transaction growth on a platform.
 The short-form video service is well ahead of its Western counterpart TikTok when it comes to generating revenue from livestreams:

 Gross Merchandise Volume (GMV) of Livestream Commerce on Chinese Short Video App Douyin, 2019-2022